flipkart-incubator/ultra-docs/docs/integrate.md

 In case of refunds, integrate our [refund API](backend.md#refund) with your application as per your business needs.

 ## 5: OMS Integration
 After the order has been placed and the payment has been successfully completed, the user would want to know the status of the placed order.
-So, now it is the time to call the [`Flipkart OMS APIs`](oms.md) to know about the order status.
+So, now it is the time to call the [`Flipkart OMS APIs`](oms.md) to update status of the order in your application.

 The full form of `OMS` is `Order Management System`.
 This system handles the activities post the order is placed.
 Its main job is to power the `My Orders` page on Flipkart. `OMS lite` is the name of the view layer maintained by Flipkart for the orders placed on Ultra.
 This layer acts as a data source for `My Orders` history and our customer executive agents.
 Following diagram illustrates the purpose of OMS lite:
 ![OMS HLD](img/oms_hld.png)